gbenezer/ControlODESymulation/README.md

 Currently not open to contributions, though may change after Phase 4 and once I learn how open-source development works

 #### Phase 2 (Current):
-- Resolve uncovered issues regarding setting custom noise with SDE Integrators
-    - Create unit test for CustomBrownianPath class used for interfacing with Diffrax and debug
-    - Fix DiffraxSDEIntegrator after new unit tests uncovered problems
-    - Fix DiffEqPySDEIntegrator as good as possible, update unit tests, and debug
-    - If possible, fix TorchSDE to support custom noise as best as possible (given atypical support)
 - Refactoring of DiscreteTimeSystem
-    - Finish debugging StochasticDiscretizer
     - Construct DiscreteSimulator that uses Discretizer to handle trajectory simulation
         - Make sure this can support both autonomous and controlled systems
     - Construct StochasticDiscreteSimulator